sjl5bz/Network-Security/README.md

   - [ ] Steps to recreate:
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Required) Vulnerability Name or ID
+1. (Required) Unauthenticated Stored XSS
-  - [ ] Summary:
+  - [ ] Summary: Created a cross site scripting attack using a window alert
-    - Vulnerability types:
+    - Vulnerability types: XSS
-    - Tested in version:
+    - Tested in version: 4.2
-    - Fixed in version:
+    - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Post a reply on one of the pages.
+Insert javascript for alert and make sure message is bigger than 64kb.
+Then when submitted, an alert box should appear.
   - [ ] Affected source code:

     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 1. (Required) Vulnerability Name or ID
   - [ ] Summary: